 Political science majors who wish to pursue a concentration in pre-law preparation should work with their regular faculty adviser.
 Students interested in pursuing the concentration in pre-law preparation as a political science minor should contact the Department of Political Science to declare the minor and to be assigned a pre-law adviser in the department.
 Pre-law and local internships are also available.
 They can be taken for 3 to 6 credits, with approval from Political Science Department faculty.

-Please see the Pre-Professional Preparation section of this Bulletin for more information about this and other joint degree/early assurance programs.
+Please see the Pre-Professional Preparation section of this Bulletin for more information about the joint program with New York Law School and other joint degree/early assurance programs.

 Internships

 Washington Center